yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/whatsapp-configuration.md

 * Verify your WhatsApp business account with Facebook

 ## 1. Connect your WhatsApp business account

+Yellow.ai allows you to add multiple WhatsApp numbers for your business account based on you requirements.
+This helps businesses that operate with multiple WhatsApp numbers or want to provide support through different contact points.
+With this capability, you can streamline your communication and efficiently handle conversations from various WhatsApp accounts.

 Follow the these steps to connect your chatbot to WhatsApp business account (WABA):